Kildonan Place: History

 In October 2016, crews started demolishing the inside of the former Target store and converting it into smaller sections.
 The new stores will be accessed from inside the mall, with HomeSense taking up 21,000 square feet and Marshalls at 24,000 square feet.
-Up to 11 new stores will be joining the mall starting with a mid-may opening followed by a second grand opening event later in summer of 2017.
+Up to 11 new stores will be joining the mall starting with a mid-May opening followed by a second grand opening event later in summer of 2017.

-The addition will include HomeSense, Marshalls, H&M, Urban Planet, Hakim Optical, Skechers, CAA & HUB Insurance.
-In addition, Mastermind Toys, Qdoba, Coal Fired by Carbone, and Almond Nail Bar will be added as free standing units.
+The addition includes HomeSense, Marshalls, H&M, Urban Planet, Hakim Optical, Skechers, CAA & HUB Insurance.
+In addition, Mastermind Toys, Qdoba, Coal Fired by Carbone, and Almond Nail Bar were added as free standing units.

 In June 2019, it was announced that a new 35000 sqft, six-screen Cineplex Cinemas location would be built in a portion of the former Sears space, replacing the existing Famous Players cinema.
 It was originally expected to open in late-2021.
 In November 2019, Cineplex announced that the location would be part of a new Cineplex banner known as Junxion, which will feature a family entertainment centre concept combined with a cinema.

 In April 2021, Save-On-Foods opened a grocery store in another portion of the former Sears space.
+Cineplex Junxion opened in December 2022.